 So you're looking to get your books out and selling and start building an audience.
 But the problem is some of the activities you're doing make it appear as if you almost hate your readers.
 Therefore you're going to want to stick around.

 Because I'm going to tell you exactly what you're doing and how you need to fix it.
 So let's get into it.
-This is Chris Baird from self-publishingmadeeasynow.com where self-publishing doesn't have to be so hard.
+Grab a copy of my Self-Publishing Secrets Checklist.

 To make sure that you are not skipping any of the steps necessary to win at the self-publishing game.
 And there are plenty of secrets in there that you will definitely want to check out.
 So let's get into it.